 - Bake for 10 to 15 minutes, turning midway through.

 Love Cracker Barrel?
-Try These Recipes
+Try these Copycat Cracker Barrel recipes.

 - Banana Pudding in a Jar